 Find sources of generation purchased by ComEd and emission rates.

-The information in the Environmental Disclosure Statement shows the breakdown of the different sources of electricity supplied to ComEd supply service customers (i.e. customers who do not take supply service from a retail energy supplier and the average amounts of emissions and nuclear waste produced associated with this energy on a quarterly basis for the preceding twelve months.
+ComEd's Environmental Disclosure Statements provide a break-down of the different sources of electricity supplied to ComEd supply service customers (i.e. customers who do not take supply service from a retail energy supplier) and the average amounts of emissions and nuclear waste produced associated with this energy on a quarterly basis for the preceding twelve months.